QuynhAi/JAVA/README.md

 Hang Man: Reads a dictionary of words to be used during the game and then plays a game with the user.
 This is a cheating version of hangman that delays picking a word to keep its options open.
 You can change the setting for SHOW_COUNT to see how many options are still left on each turn.

-Grammar Solver : Prompts a user for the name of a grammar file and then gives the user the opportunity to generate random versions of various elements of the grammar.
+Grammar Solver : Prompts a user for the name of a grammar file that specified as sequence of strings, and each represents the rules for nonterminal symbol.
+Then gives the user the opportunity to generate random versions of various elements of the grammar.